 It is easy to work yourself into a state of panic as your cross-country move quickly approaches.
 If you stay focused on one task at a time you will chisel away the list of things you need to do.
 You might even end up with some free time to browse the Internet for hiking trails, museums, and recommended restaurants in your new area.

 Hire National Movers

-A cross country move at the last minute is absolutely not a project that you want to tackle on your own.
+A cross-country move at the last minute is not a project you want to tackle alone.
 Your company is probably paying for movers anyway.
 You may have this great idea running through your mind that you will take the moving funds, rent a truck, handle it on your own, and have money left over to buy some new furniture.
 Don’t do it!